-My design for an anti-camera would be a camera that makes write about what you see before it shows you a photograph.
-Future viewers of the photographs would have to read the descriptive text out loud before the photograph would appear. d
+My design for an anti-camera would be a camera that makes you write about what you see before it shows you a photograph.
+Future viewers of the photographs would have to read the descriptive text out loud before the photograph would appear.

 Now it is your turn!